Steve Perez

 Steven James Garcia Perez (born 14 December 1956) is an entrepreneur and rally driver from Chesterfield, Derbyshire.
-He is the founder of Global Brands and driver for the Kick Energy Rally Team.
+He is the founder of alcohol and soft drinks company Global Brands and driver for the Kick Energy Rally Team.

 Early life

 He was educated at the independent Mount St Mary's College in north Derbyshire.

 Career

 Beverage and hospitality industry career

 Steve Perez is the son of Santiago Perez, who opened the Red Lion pub and restaurant in Stone Edge, Chesterfield in the 1960s.
 According to an interview Perez gave to The Grocer magazine, his first job was peeling potatoes in the kitchen of the pub.
 Santiago died in 1975 and the family sold the pub.
 In the early 1980s he worked in restaurants as a waiter and chef in Barcelona.
 He returned to the UK and setup the Global Beer Company in 1986.
 The company, which was based in Chesterfield, imported bottled beers from continental Europe to local pubs and clubs.
 However, changes to UK law meant that the business ceased trading.

 In 1997 Perez setup the 'Global Brands' company in Chesterfield.
-The company manufactures, markets and distributes a range of alcohol and soft drinks brands, including the Vodka Kick (VK) and Kick Energy brands.
+The company manufactures, markets and distributes a range of alcohol and soft drinks brands, including the VK and Kick Energy brands.
 The company has headquarters at the Casa Hotel in Chesterfield, which Perez also owns.

 In 2011 Perez built and opened the Casa Hotel in Chesterfield.
 The large hotel currently holds a four star rating and Inspector's Choice award with the AA and it was awarded 'UK's Comfiest Bed of the Year' in 2012 by laterooms.com and was Derbyshire's highest awarded 4 star hotel in 2013 and 14.
 The Casa Hotel is a popular wedding venue, and in addition to the Hotel's facilities, Perez sometimes allows his home, the 350 acre Walton Lodge Estate, to be used by Casa wedding parties for photographs and receptions in marquees.

 In 2017 he purchased the Peak Edge Hotel and Red Lion Pub and Restaurant, which his family had owned over 40 years previously, making it the second hotel that Perez owns.